 THE WORKS OF TINTO BRASS

 I’ve watched this movie countless times.
 Now, I can’t speak, read, write, or understand Italian.
 I need to spend just a few months in Italy to pick up the language.
-In the meantime, I can struggle a bit and get the gist.
+In the meantime, when watching movies I can struggle a bit and get the gist.
 But not with this movie.
 Finally I got a translation of the dialogue.
-And now I understand why I could never understand it before.
+And now I see why I could never understand it before.
 Here’s an example.
 A priest is performing a wedding ceremony:

 PRIEST: Can the bird of Paradise strike against the annihilated consumed tree of your sap without a parachute?